stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 route to change the cost-limits, one that does not rely on an on-chain voting contract.

+Note that the two changes that necessitate a network-upgrade notwithstanding, we did evaluate the feasibility of the cost upgrades approach described in SIP-006.
+We concluded that the current implementation of the mechanism is not well-suited for this specific situation, in that it does not allow network participants to _quickly_ adapt the system based on availability of benchmarking data and faster implementations.

 Equally of note, we consider this SIP as a method of last resort and that considering the circumstances an exception is justified.
-All future network upgrades should use the voting contract (if appropriate); all hard-forks must follow the processes described in SIP-000 and SIP-011.
+All future Clarity cost upgrades should use the protocol described in SIP-006; network upgrades should use the voting contract (if appropriate); all hard-forks must follow the processes described in SIP-000 and SIP-011.

 # Specification

-## Proposal
+## Activation Protocol

 In the text below, "Stacks 2.05" refers to the proposed network-upgrade for cost-limits.